21 Driving Games for Electric Wheelchair Users

 This fabulous programme from Nicole Wilkins, a children’s Occupational Therapist, takes us through some lovely progressions and games to play as our child learns how to use an electric wheelchair.

-These powered wheelchair mobility activities are suitable for children and young people who have profound and multiple learning and physical difficulties which may also be associated with complex medical and health needs.
+These powered wheelchair mobility activities are suitable for children and young people with a range of abilities.

 The games are written for multiple children participating, but can be easily adapted if just you and your child are taking part.